laudcharlesochei/aws-course-lab-manual/lab-07-4/README.md

 #### Step 1.1.2: Launch GitHub Codespace

-1. In your repository, click "Code" → "Codespaces" tab In your repository, click **â€œCodeâ€ â†’ â€œCodespacesâ€ tab â†’ â€œCreate codespace on main.â€**
+1. In your repository, click "Code" → "Codespaces" tab
 2. Wait for provisioning (2 - 3 minutes).
    VS Code interface will open in your browser.
 3. Verify the environment: